ciiiii/zookeeper-operator/README.md

     dynamicConfig: zoo.cfg.dynamic
 ```
 #### Specification
+**NOTICE**: the older images have some problems, if you have pulled, please use `helperImage: go2sheep/zk-helper:10cc9d8` to pull new one.
 - replicas: number of zookeeper servers, can be dynamicly modified
 - cluterDomain: must be set correctly with
 - clearPersistence: clear PVC when cluster destory or not
 - image: zookeeper image
 - helperImage: zookeeper helper image, used to init server, report, clear data
-  - the older images have some problems, if you have pulled, please use `helperImage: go2sheep/zk-helper:10cc9d8` to pull new one.
 - config: zookeeper config options, all have default values
 #### Status
 ```yaml